sorangegu/claude-code-nexus/README_EN.md

 ## ✨ Core Value

 - **🔓 Vendor Unlock**: No longer locked to a single AI service provider.
 You can freely choose the service with the best cost-performance ratio and performance.
-- **🔌 Seamless Compatibility**: 100% compatible with Claude Messages API, including streaming responses (SSE), tool use (Tool Use), and multimodal input.
+- **🔌 Seamless Compatibility**: Compatible with Claude Messages API, including streaming responses (SSE), tool use (Tool Use), and multimodal input.
 - **🎯 Smart Model Mapping**: Easily configure model mapping rules on the web (e.g., map `claude-3-haiku` to `gpt-4o-mini`), with no changes needed in Claude Code CLI.
 - **🔐 Secure & Reliable**: API Keys are encrypted and stored in the database, with strict user data isolation.
 - **🚀 Global Acceleration**: Based on Cloudflare's global network, providing low-latency, high-availability access for your AI applications.